sriharib128/Music_Encryption/README.md

 # Music Encryption and Decryption

 This project demonstrates a music-based encryption and decryption system using swaras (musical notes) and ragas (melodic frameworks) from Indian classical music.
-The system encrypts plaintext into a sequence of swaras, generates an audio sequence based on the encrypted swaras, and then decrypts the audio sequence back into the original plaintext.
+The system generates multiple look-up tables using different ragas, encrypts the plaintext into a sequence of swaras, generates multiple encrypted audio sequences, and then selects the best raga and look-up table based on a scoring function.
+The decryption process then uses the selected raga and look-up table to decrypt the audio sequence back into the original plaintext.

 ## Prerequisites